 (Originally reported February 2016) The information products team has put together a project proposal using the draft MSL project proposal template.
-This proposal will be reviewed by the management team for guidance before moving forward.
+This will be reviewed by the management team for guidance before moving forward.
 Additionally, we have recently become aware of a new cadastral application that the Department of Revenue has developed.
 We will be reviewing that application to determine if it will impact our application update plans.

-(Update: April 2016) MSL met with Department of Revenue staff in March 2016 to discuss plans for updating the Montana Cadastral Application.
+(Originally Reported April 2016) MSL met with Department of Revenue staff in March 2016 to discuss plans for updating the Montana Cadastral Application.
 The primary purpose of the meeting was to let DOR know we are planning an update in the near future and to solicit engagement from appropriate DOR staff and they seemed interested in being involved.
+(Originally Reported June 2016) Information Products staff met with the IT managers in April to identify initial project planning tasks that would put this project in a position to move forward when web development staff is prepared to take on new projects.
+A follow-up meeting is scheduled for early June.